akkefa/ml-notes/docs/probability/hypothesis_testing.md

 $\mathrm{H}_0: \mu \leq 3$ <- Null hypothesis \
 $\mathrm{H}_1: \mu>3 \quad$ Alternate hypothesis

-State your null and alternate hypothesis
-After developing your initial research hypothesis it is important to restate it as a null ($H_0$) and alternate ($H_1$) hypothesis so that you can test it mathematically.

-- The alternate hypothesis is usually your initial hypothesis that predicts a relationship between variables.
-- The null hypothesis is a prediction of no relationship between the variables you are interested in.

-You want to test whether there is a relationship between gender and height.
-Based on your knowledge of human physiology, you formulate a hypothesis that men are, on average, taller than women.
-To test this hypothesis, you restate it as:

-Ho: Men are, on average, not taller than women.
-Ha: Men are, on average, taller than women.

-##### Example

-hypothesis
+#### Null hypothesis
-- The null hypothesis is assumed to be true.
+The null hypothesis is assumed to be true.

+#### Alternate hypothesis
-- The alternate hypothesis is what we are out to show.
+The alternate hypothesis is what we are out to show.

 Conclusion is either:
 Reject $\mathrm{H}_0 \quad$ OR $\quad$ Fail to Reject $\mathrm{H}_0$

+#### simple hypothesis
+Do you know the exact distribution

+#### composite hypothesis
+You dont know the exact distribution.

+Means you know the distribution is normal but you dont know the mean and variance.

 #### Errors in Hypothesis Testing